-Whether you are a new BSN grad or an AD grad enrolled in a BSN program, our Nurse Residency Program helps support you in your development as a professional nurse and a respected member of the health care team.
+Whether you are a BSN grad or an AD grad enrolled in a BSN program, our Nurse Residency Program helps support you in your development as a professional nurse and a respected member of the health care team.
 The curricula of the two tracks have a great deal in common.
-There are specific curricula for the 2-year AD RN-BSN track and the 1-year new BSN grad track.
+There are specific curricula for the 2-year AD RN-BSN track and the 1-year BSN grad track.

 Common Nurse Residency Curriculum